 Integrate FaceGen technology into your software.

 The Main SDK gives your end users all of the face controls seen in FaceGen Modeller so they can create and edit their own faces from scratch or edit faces from the PhotoFit.
+It includes tools for integration of custom mesh and UV layouts, and a tool for automatically rendering large numbers of random face images based on custom range settings.

 Faces are created or modified according to the various parametric controls, and represented by a 130-number coordinate vector in "face space" (these are the same numbers stored in a FaceGen FG file).
 In the controls step, the face is manipulated in face space: